-It wasn’t long ago that the PC mouse was no more than a two-button rodent used ignoring Clippy on Microsoft Office.
-Nowadays, especially with optical and laser mice having overtaken the market, prerequisites for the best mouse have been much more demanding.
+It wasn’t long ago that the PC mouse was no more than a two-button rodent that was used for ignoring Clippy on Microsoft Office.
+Nowadays, especially with optical and laser mice having taken over the market, prerequisites for the best mouse have been much more demanding.
 Gaming mice like the Corsair Glaive RGB are expected to implement hyper-sensitive sensors while non-gaming mouse makers have made refinements in other areas.

 Touchscreen PCs are growing, but few can deny the benefits of a traditional mouse-driven system.
 Some of the top mice are ergonomic, reducing chances of developing repetitive strain injuries (RSIs), while others have adopted wireless technologies, such as Bluetooth and 2.4GHz over USB.

 With so much to choose from, the best mouse comes down to personal predilection more than anything.
 Do you need a mouse where ergonomics suit your ambidexterity?
 Maybe the touch-based gesture controls of the Apple Magic Mouse 2 tickle your fancy.

 Whatever the case may be, you can count on your needs being met by what we’ve concluded are the 10 top mice you can buy, including the absolute best one immediately below.